elleem/reading-notes/401/reading17.md

 ### Playwrite XPath Selectors

 4. Describe the purpose of using Xpath in web scraping, and provide an example of an Xpath expression to select a specific HTML element from a webpage.

+Xpath is a query language which scrapes the web, navigating the document structure and extracts data from HTML elements.

+`//h1`

+`//` selects any element in the document that matches the following criteria

+`h1` targets `h1` elements specifically